codebyfredrik/technigo-weather-site/README.md

 ### Implementation details

-In this project I created a weather site with JavaScript, CSS and HTML.
+I have created a weather site with JavaScript, CSS and HTML.

 I decided to implement the following features: